robotics-erlangen/framework/COMPILE.md

 Names of required package for Ubuntu 16.04: `cmake protobuf-compiler libprotobuf-dev qtbase5-dev libqt5opengl5-dev libsdl2-dev libusb-1.0-0-dev g++`
 Only on Ubuntu 14.04 you'll need `cmake3`.

-Names of required package for Arch/Manjaro (tested on Manjaro 17.1.15): `cmake qt5-base protobuf sdl2 libusb`
+Names of required package for Arch/Manjaro (tested on Manjaro 17.1.15): `cmake qt5-base protobuf sdl2 libusb arm-none-eabi-newlib`

 The recommended way of building a project with CMake is by doing an out-of-source build.
 This can be done like this: